EvanForsythe/BB485/week03.md

 ```
 - The path that gets listed will be listed in your PATH.

 **Issues with computing environment (i.e. software installation and PATH) are the largest source of frustration for new bioinfromaticians.
-The good news is that these are very easy issues to fix if you understand your PATH**
+The good news is that these are very easy issues to fix if you understand your PATH!**

+## Creating **virtual environments** with **conda**
+A virtual environment is a temporary computing environment that you can move in and out of very easily.
+You can setup multiple virtual environments on the same computer and move between them for different project that require different environments.

+`conda` is a system for setting up virtual environments (called 'conda environments').
+Conda provides the following benefits:
+- The ability to download and install software with a single command.
+- The ability to install different software in different environments.
+This includes installing different <ins>versions<ins> of software, to ensure that all the software packages in a given conda environment are compatible with eachother.